7 night Kimberley Highlights cruise & fly (8 nts in 2019)

 |Click here for full details of this offer!|

 2018 & 2019 CRUISE DATES

 Click here to be taken to the ‘Cruise Calendar‘ page, which has dates and availability.

-Cruise Broome to Hunter River for 7 nights.
+Cruise Broome to Hunter River (or reverse, depending on cruise direction).
 Transfer from the Hunter River to Mitchell Plateau airstrip with a Scenic helicopter flight over Mitchell Falls & surrounds.
-Transfer from Mitchell Plateau airstrip to Broome on a Scenic fixed-wing 2 hour flight
+Transfer from Mitchell Plateau airstrip to Broome on a Scenic fixed-wing 2 hour flight.

 - Horizontal Falls (witness the tidal power of the Kimberley)